J Balvin: 2019–2025: Oasis, Colores, Jose and collaborations

 In November 2019, Balvin released the music video for the single "Blanco", which introduced a "futuristic, all-white environment filled with hypnotic dancers and flying cats".
-On 20 March 2020, Balvin released the album Colores, in which every song is named after a color except the song "Arcoíris" (the Spanish word for rainbow).
+On 20 March 2020, Balvin released the album Colores, in which every song is named after a colour except the song "Arcoíris" (the Spanish word for rainbow).
 The album contains influences from dancehall, R&B, and electronica, and features Nigerian afrobeats artist Mr Eazi on the song "Arcoíris".
 Suzy Exposito of Rolling Stone called the album "sophisticated show of Balvin's sonic palette".
 The album artwork was created by Japanese artist Takashi Murakami.
 Balvin collaborated with Murakami for the music videos and album and single artwork, which notably feature Murakami's flowers, as well as American clothing brand Guess on a capsule collection inspired by the album.

 In 2021, Balvin released José, his sixth studio album.
 Later that year Balvin released a new song in collaboration with Pokémon for their 25th anniversary.
 Balvin also contributed a remix of the Metallica song "Wherever I May Roam" to the charity tribute album The Metallica Blacklist, released in September 2021.
 In December 2021, Balvin earned his 33rd No. 1 on the Billboard Latin Airplay Chart with "Una Nota", breaking the record for the most No. 1s on the chart.

+On 25 March 2022, Balvin collaborated with the English singer Ed Sheeran in the songs "Sigue" and "Forever My Love".

+On 22 June 2023, Balvin released the song "En Alta" with Omar Courtz, Quevedo and YOVNGCHIMI.
+Produced by Mambo Kingz & DJ Luian, it marked his return to music after a 10 month hiatus.

+On 9 August 2024, he released Rayo, his seventh studio album.
+The album featured collaborations with Feid, Luar la L, Chencho Corleone, Ryan Castro, Blessd, Saiko, Bad Gyal, Dei V, Carín León and Zion.

-On March 25, 2022, Balvin collaborated with the English singer Ed Sheeran in the songs "Sigue" and "Forever My Love".
-On February 5, 2025, Crunchyroll announced that he would voice an "important role" in Solo Leveling, which would later be revealed as Kargalgan.
+On 5 February 2025, Crunchyroll announced that he would voice an "important role" in Solo Leveling, which would later be revealed as Kargalgan.

-In 2024 he had his first acting role in the Canadian crime drama film Little Lorraine, which is slated to premiere at the 2025 Toronto International Film Festival.
+In 2024 he had his first acting role in the Canadian crime drama film Little Lorraine, which premiered at the 2025 Toronto International Film Festival.